van conversion mistakes - IMG 7520

 The Mistake: Exceeding Vehicle Ratings

-Real Example: A builder loaded his van beyond its GVWR and was cited during a DOT inspection, facing fines and being forced to remove equipment before continuing his trip.
+Real Case: A builder loaded his van beyond its GVWR and was cited during a DOT check, facing fines and being forced to remove gear before continuing his trip.

 Why It Happens: